France facing up to minimal economic growth this year

 Fabius said that the missed target meant additional savings would be required at both the national and regional levels, without giving details.

-On Monday, Finance Minister Pierre Moscovici would not comment on a media report the Socialist government may add some 5 billion euros ($6.68 billion) onto the 60 billion euros in spending cuts it is already targeting over five years.
+On Monday, Finance Minister Pierre Moscovici would not comment on a media report the Socialist government may add some 5 billion euros (4.31 billion pounds) onto the 60 billion euros in spending cuts it is already targeting over five years.

 He said Paris could tweak its fiscal plans after talking to the Commission about its new outlook.